Skip to main content

 5

-Edit the employees permanent pay details on the 'Permanent Pays' tab.
+Edit the employee's permanent pay details on the 'Permanent Pays' tab.

 Delete the casual pay code (if one already exists) and add ordinary pay.